 Let’s say you ant to go to Spain because everyone tells you that Spain is the best.

 Here’s the problem: Spain looks great on paper – there are beaches, a colorful culture, and great food.
 But you know what else Spain has?

 And there is only so much you can do about them.

 If you were to move to Spain, you would almost always be subject to moderate to high tax rates.
 And if you pursue Spanish citizenship, you would eventually be subject to Spain’s wealth tax.

-That’s the main crux of the matter.
 When people consider moving overseas, they often think that a holiday destination is the best country to live in the world.
-But then the realities begin to set in and they realize that they were treated much better as a tourist.
+But then the realities begin to set in, and they realize that they were treated much better as a tourist.

 Spain, much like many other popular nomad destinations, is no place to settle down and create a tax-free life.
 If you’re addicted to the idea of living there, you’re boxing yourself into a difficult tax situation that no amount of planning is going to completely eliminate.

 2. Don’t Fall For the Brand Name Trap